 The mother who is in tears, or the father who reacts incomprehensible, as if you had committed a murder.
 There are even several parents who ask their son or daughter to move out.
 Families do not always understand the choice of their child and are often not open to it.
 Communication is the most important thing at this stage.
 It’s important that families talk about the decision their child has made, instead of trying to convince them to leave their faith.

 By this I mean especially the fact that many converts are being looked at as if they had become a completely different person.
 However, it is not because one lives according to the rules of the Qur’an and the Sunnah, that one will assume a completely different character.
 One will still have the same passions and interests as before, as long as they are in accordance with the Islamic rules of course.
 It is remarkable that in many convert situations, the family and friends often quote the same argumentation.
 It makes it even funnier when those arguments are formulated as political standpoints.
-It is then also remarkably paradoxical that the friends and family who express themselves as free-spirited and supposedly tolerant to all religions or populations, are the ones who can accept a conversion most difficult.
+It is then also remarkably paradoxical that the friends and family who express themselves as free-spirited and supposedly tolerant to all religions or populations, are the ones who have the hardest time accepting a conversion.